The name STMicroelectronics N.V. (STM) should be kept on your radar - The Dwinnex

 Ratios:

-For a deeper understanding of STMicroelectronics N.V.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 10.00 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 30.90.
+To gain a deeper understanding of STM’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 10.03 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 30.98.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.90 and its Current Ratio is at 2.60.
 In the meantime, Its Debt-to-Equity ratio is 0.21 whereas as Long-Term Debt/Eq ratio is at 0.20.

 Upgrades & Downgrades